 The majority of papers do not state any verification or validation of the work presented.
 However, the ONR specify that structural integrity assessments should be validated against plant data information.
 This was observed in only 11% of cases.

-Summery and Outlook
+Summary and Outlook

 The nuclear industry has traditionally favoured deterministic design code use over probabilistic techniques for structural integrity assessments.
 However, deterministic design codes require large factors of safety to account for variability in stochastic design parameters.
 Furthermore, in some cases it has been shown that even large factors of safety may be insufficient when the combined effects of multiple stochastic design variables are considered.
 Probabilistic design and assessment of reactors allows a more thorough understanding of the effects of uncertainty and variability on reactor performance and enables a more accurate assessment of reliability and risk.

-From the perspective of the probabilistic structural integrity, procedural guidance for Level 3 and Level 2 approaches is mature, however, there is no generally accepted practice for implementing the Level 1 methods, thus, they are less mature.
-Of particular interest is the Level 1 Reference Damage Model [13] which can be considered into existing deterministic design codes as a “design engineer friendly” method for incorporating probabilistics into design codes for future nuclear technologies.
+From the perspective of probabilistic structural integrity, procedural guidance for Level 3 and Level 2 approaches is mature, however, there is no generally accepted practice for implementing the Level 1 methods, thus, they are less mature.
+Of particular interest is the Level 1 Reference Damage Model [13] which could readily be incorporated into existing deterministic design codes as a “design engineer friendly”, especially with a view to future nuclear technologies.
 The approach forms a lookup curve (a Design Chart) that can be used to determine failure probabilities, as a function of Reference Damage, from a set of stochastic inputs and a deterministic analysis method.
-It is envisioned that such simple Level 1 procedures will be further developed and included in design codes, i.e., EDF R5 and R6, RCC-MR, ASME III, BS 7910 and API 579 in the near future for rapid and accurate estimation of the failure probability linked to a deterministic analysis.
+It is envisioned that such simple Level 1 procedures will be further developed and included in design codes and assessment procedures, e.g., EDF R5 and R6, RCC-MR, ASME III, BS 7910 and API 579 in the near future for rapid and accurate estimation of the failure probability linked to a deterministic analysis.

 In this review, in total, 37 reports and papers were analysed using a systematic approach to gauge recent and current practice in probabilistic approaches in the nuclear sector.
-The focus was on creep-fatigue failure, mostly in anticipation of high temperature operating characteristics of AGRs and AMRs.
+The focus was on creep-fatigue failure, mostly in anticipation of high temperature operating characteristics of many AMR designs.
 In addition to the analysed documents in this study, there is a body of probabilistic work in the public domain which sits outside of applications in the nuclear sector, which could also be useful in defining current trends and practice.
 It is worth noting that the extraction of information and data from the reports and papers used in the study is not an exact science, and very much open to interpretation in several cases due to the poor quality of reporting, in particular, in peer reviewed papers.
 Another point is that the development of a probabilistic approach to any problem will be more complex and time consuming than a deterministic approach, particularly in the areas of data collation and statistical characterisation for inputs, and the development of efficient probabilistic routines for different types of models and objectives.
 No assessment of this was made in this study due to the lack of author reflections in this area in both the reports and papers.
 Also, the popularity of certain ‘qualities’ seen across the range of probabilistic case studies collated could validate their inclusion when composing a general probabilistic methodology.
 It could also be argued that just because it is popular or typical, this does not mean that it is optimum or best practice; and what constitutes best practice is difficult to define.